-Dr. Syuichi Imamichi was appointed as the first director of a new KMO in December, 1923 (Fig.7).
-Dr. Imamichi majored in physics at Tokyo College of Science and was in charge of the geomagnetic observation in Central Meteorological Observatory for a while.
-He offered himself to kick off the newly born observatory and then devoted himself to establish the observatory for about 28 years till he retired from KMO and took a professorship of Tokyo College of Science in 1952.
+Syuichi Imamichi was appointed as the first director of a new KMO in December 1923 (Fig. 7).
+Imamichi majored in physics at the Tokyo College of Science and was in charge of geomagnetic observation in the Central Meteorological Observatory for a while.
+He offered to kick off the newly born observatory himself and then devoted himself to establishing the observatory for about 28 years till he retired from KMO and took a professorship at the Tokyo College of Science in 1952.